 Exposure in the national media and publishing industry.

-Full coverage on the CWA social media network.
+Coverage on the CWA digital network.

 Please note we reserve the right to amend the above during the competition.
 Any change will be notified on the website.